How to Grow Watermelon for a Sweet Summer Treat

 In some northern climates, the growing season may not be warm long enough to produce good watermelons from seed.
 Two to three weeks before your last frost, start watermelon seeds indoors.
 Plant watermelon seeds in a soilless potting mix.

-Keep seedlings warm and moist until outdoor temperatures consistently stay above 50 degrees F or warmer.
+Keep seedlings warm and moist until outdoor temperatures consistently stay above 50°F or warmer.
 Don't start watermelon seeds too early, as large plants transplant poorly into the garden; once planted, watermelons don't like their roots disturbed.

-You can sow watermelons directly into the ground when the soil temperature is above 65 degrees F. Plant seeds 1/2 to 1 inch deep, placing two or three seeds in groups 18 to 24 inches apart.
+You can sow watermelons directly into the ground when the soil temperature is above 65°F. Plant seeds 1/2 to 1 inch deep, placing two or three seeds in groups 18 to 24 inches apart.
 Once watermelon seedlings are established, remove two and leave the best watermelon plant in each group.

 Watermelons need soil that is well-drained and sandy.
-They also need a pH level between 6.0 and 6.5—a very narrow range.
-Test your soil before adding any compost or fertilizer to know if you need to add any nutrients and in what amounts.
+They also need a pH level between 6.0 and 6.5, a very narrow range.
+Test your soil before adding any compost or fertilizer to know if you need to add any nutrients and in what amounts, and water your watermelon plants regularly when they're young.
+Typically, watermelon plants need 1-2 inches of water per week so that the soil stays moist but not wet.
+If you're not getting enough rain each week, make sure you give your plants an extra drink.

 Avoid "weed and feed" types of fertilizers.
 They contain weed killers that kill fruit and vegetable plants.
 They also kill annual flower seeds but are fine for use around shrubs and perennial plants.